-• https://update-301.nextron-systems.com
+• Analysis Cockpit packages: https://update3.nextron-systems.com

 A proxy system should be configured to allow access to these URLs without TLS/SSL interception (Analysis Cockpit uses client-side SSL certificates for authentication).
 It is possible to configure a proxy server, username and password during the setup process of the Analysis Cockpit platform.
 It only supports BASIC authentication, not NTLM Authentication.